by Martin Maenza, based on Super Friends #8 by E. Nelson Bridwell

 Thunderlord opened his mouth once more.
 “Kalabam-mmm-mmm!
 Kahuhummm-mmm!
 Karaaa-mmm-mmm!”
 It was if the heavens was raining down a thunderous storm upon the spot.
 Seconds passed, then minutes.
 Still, the hero did not let up.

 The Gaucho watched and waited.
 The field kept moving, slowly at first and then with some steady movement.
-As soon as the bomb broke free of the field, he darted toward it.
+As soon as the field moved past the bomb, he darted toward it.
 “I’ve only got seconds to deactivate this!” he said with determination.
 He flipped open the hatch and started to pull the wires left and right.
 In a moment, the doomsday weapon was neutralized.

 Thunderlord realized what was happening and stopping singing.
 He rushed over to the other hero.
 “Gaucho!
 Are you all right?”